 RELATED READ: Nine Ways to Froth Milk at Home

-Now we will meld the two fruits of our labor into one.
+Now we will combine everything.
 Pour the milk into your cup, holding the foam back so it stays on top.
 Your coffee should look bubbly with a caramel outer ring and a white monk’s head in the middle.
 Try your hand at latte art or top with whipped cream, caramel sauce, or espresso powder.

 To make this drink cold instead of hot, repeat all the steps above, but don’t heat up the milk.
 Pour your coffee and syrup mixture over ice, and top with cool foamed milk.
 You now have your favorite winter drink adapted for summer.
 Enjoy!